marskar/biof309_fall2018/2018-10-11/projects.md

 Don't repeat code!
 Reuse it!

-One way to deal with code repetition is to define a function.
+One way to avoid code repetition is to define a function.

 Defining the same function in multiple code files would be repetitive.